Scandals in the Spotlight: The Reality of America’s Political System

 2. Media’s Dual Role: The media serves as both a catalyst and amplifier of scandals, shaping public perception and holding power to account.

-3. Political Strategy: Scandals are sometimes leveraged for political gain, affecting reputations and distracting from substantive issues, raising ethical considerations.
+3. political Strategy: Scandals are sometimes leveraged for political gain, affecting reputations and distracting from substantive issues, raising ethical considerations.

 What Is A Scandal?